telerik/blazor-docs/knowledge-base/tilelayout-responsive.md

 ## Description

-I would like to change the dimensions of the TileLayout when the user changes the browser window size.
+I would like to change the dimensions of the Tile Layout when the user changes the browser window size.

 ## Solution